In This Section

 3. Local Flavor

 Discover the tastes of craft brewing with the distinct local breweries, wineries and distillery that make up the Central Wisconsin Craft Collective.
-Explore local flavors at Kozy Yak Brewery Winery in Rosholt, visit Sunset Point Winery in downtown Stevens Point or grab a seat at Great Northern Distilling’s mixology bar.
+Explore local flavors at McZ's Brew Pub in Rosholt, visit Sunset Point Winery in downtown Stevens Point, or grab a seat at Great Northern Distilling’s mixology bar.
 Find more local flavor at the Winter Farmers Market through March.

 4. Arts Activities

-Create your own masterpiece; take a class at the Blue Bead Trading Company, plan an afternoon at the Clay Corner Studio or visit the Central Wisconsin Children’s Museum.
+Create your own masterpiece; take a class at the Blue Bead Trading Company or plan a visit to the Central Wisconsin Children’s Museum.
 The Blue Bead, a small specialty bead store in Downtown Stevens Point, offers classes featuring various projects.
-Clay Corner Studio offers pottery painting and glass fusing.
 If you are traveling with kids, don’t miss the art room of the Central Wisconsin Children’s Museum.

 5. Events & Performances